Cycle Touring Navigation: Paper Map or GPS Device? | Part 2

 The other great feature of this device is the points of interest (POI) navigation option.
 Select hotel, restaurant, camp site, or what ever from the list that is close by and click 'Ride' will take you there, turn by turn.
 Great if you don't know the area.

 What I do like about GPS devices is the ability to download your rides when you return home.
 These can then be uploaded to your favourite online tools.
-For example, Strava and Endomondo.
+For example, Strava.
 Or you can simply import the GPX files to an online editor and merge to see your whole route.
 Always a great sight after a riding many miles and to show proudly to everyone where you have been.
 I like to think of it as is the electronic maps way of giving you memories.

 During the first few months of usage, there were some frustrating times.
 I can only talk about my experience with this specific device (it may be different with other vendors).
 Some of these points are things you have to learn to live with and some are just a learning curve.